krishnakanthb13/amplenote-plugins/graphingutility/Graph Utility.md

     - `Download - Interactive Charts (Recommended)` Download a HTML file with all the Interactive Chart Options, with all the table data from the note that you are selecting from.

-    - `Download all Tables - Markdown` This option will let you download a formatted markdown type of all the tables present in the note that you selected from, this can used in the above HTML, by editing using a notepad or any other software that support markdown tables.
+    - `Download all Tables - MD` This option will let you download a formatted markdown type of all the tables present in the note that you selected from, this can be used in the above HTML, by editing using a notepad or any other software that support markdown tables.

+    - `Download all Tables - CSV` This option will let you download a formatted comma separated file type of all the tables present in the note that you selected from, this can be used to open in excel and continue analytics.

     - `Copy all Tables from this Note to a new Note` If you have to many data points or to much noise data, which is not letting you focus on your data, then move all your data in tables alone into a clean and separate note.